Lineage (video game)

 Lineage features 2D isometric-overhead graphics similar to those of Ultima Online and Diablo II.
 Lineage II: The Chaotic Chronicle, a "prequel" set 150 years before the time of Lineage, was released in 2003.
 By 2006, the Lineage franchise had attracted 43 million players.
-Lineage W and Project TL is a planned sequel to be set after Lineage and will be the last two games in the Lineage series.
+Lineage W and Throne and Liberty are sequels set after Lineage and will be the last two games in the Lineage series.

 The North American servers were shut down on June 29, 2011 by NCSoft.